f5devcentral/f5-101-lab-kubernetes/docs/cluster-setup-guide/cluster-setup-guide-master-setup.rst

 	kubectl apply -f ./kube-flannel.yml

-Finale checks on Kebernete Master Server state
+Final checks on Kubernetes Master Server state
 ----------------------------------------------

 If everything runs as expected you should have kube-dns that started successfully.
 To check the status of the different service, you can run the command: